adaltas/node-nikita/src/docker/rmi.coffee.md

 ## Options

 * `boot2docker` (boolean)
   Whether to use boot2docker or not, default to false.
 * `image` (string)
-  Name of the image. __Mandatory__
+  Name of the image, required.
 * `machine` (string)
-  Name of the docker-machine. __Mandatory__ if docker-machine installed
+  Name of the docker-machine, required if docker-machine installed.
 * `no_prune` (boolean)
-  Do not delete untagged parents
+  Do not delete untagged parents.

+## Callback parameters

+* `err`
+  Error object if any.
+* `status`
+  True if image was removed.

 ## Source Code